staxrip/staxrip/docs/support.rst

 Support
 =======

-Before you contact the support please note that for most issues it's necessary to see a full log file which you can paste for instance at www.pastebin.com, screenshots are also helpful.
+Before contacting the support please note that for most issues it's necessary to see a full log file which you can paste for instance at www.pastebin.com, screenshots are also helpful.

-Search For Past Issues to Before Opening a New Issue.
+Search for past issues before opening a new issue.

 Issue Tracker
 -------------

 For bug reports and feature requests please use the `Issue Tracker <https://github.com/staxrip/staxrip/issues>`_, English Only.

-Before making a bug report please try the newest `Test Build <https://github.com/staxrip/staxrip/blob/master/changelog.md>`_.
+Before making a bug report please try the newest `Test Build <https://staxrip.readthedocs.io/intro.html#download>`_:

 Forum
 -----